 Today’s Recipe of Ragi Roti

 Ragi roti or ragi rotti is one of the most popular breakfast recipes from the state of Karnataka, India.
-In this recipe all you do is mix the flour with some hot water, onion, green chillies, curry leaves and salt.
-Rest you mix it and pat it either on a polythene or wet muslin cloth or directly on the hot griddle.
+In this recipe, all you do is mix the flour with some hot water, onion, green chilies, curry leaves, and salt.
+Rest mix it and pat it either on a polythene or wet muslin cloth or directly on the hot griddle.
 Shallow fry on both sides until golden brown and the roti is ready.

-I thought they might be a bit hard, but to my surprise the rotis came out very soft.
+I thought they might be a bit hard, but to my surprise, the rotis came out very soft.
 The hot boiling water does the trick here.
-It is best to enjoy hot with some chutney and dahi/yogurt.
-I enjoyed is as a breakfast thali with some garlic chutney, yogurt and Til Gul Ladoo without Jaggery syrup as my mini treat.
+It is best to enjoy it hot with some chutney and dahi/yoghurt.
+I enjoyed it as a breakfast thali with some garlic chutney, yogurt, and Til Gul Ladoo without Jaggery syrup as my mini treat.
 Even this Spicy Vellulli Karam Podi will go well with this Roti

 Variations of Ragi Roti

-So why I am talking of millet flatbread today is that Aruna from VasusVegKitchen wanted us to make a dish using Millets as the main ingredient for our Shhh Cooking Secretly Challenge group.
+So why I am talking of millet flatbread today is that Aruna from VasusVegKitchen wanted us to make a dish using Millet as the main ingredient for our Shhh Cooking Secretly Challenge group.